AlbinTouma/illicitfinance.github.io/content/posts/ukrainian_sanctionsar.md

 An ontology is a formal naming and definition of categories, properties, and relations betweeen concepts, data, or entities.

-I recommend using the Follow the Money ontology.
+I recommend using the Follow the Money's ontology.

 **Follow the Money**